Why do I need a firm like

 Abbey, Stubbs & Ford?

-With many proposals requiring federal permits or authorizations, the legal and administrative complexities of state and federal land agencies have grown far beyond what the average land developer or municipal entity can easily manage.
+With many proposals requiring federal, tribal, state or local permits or authorizations, the legal and administrative complexities of natural resource and regulatory agencies have grown far beyond what the average land developer or municipal entity can easily manage.

 The partners at Abbey, Stubbs & Ford have precise knowledge of case law and pertinent regulations and policies that apply to our clients’ interests.
-We have nearly 100 years of experience in the public and private sectors working with federal, state and local government agencies and jurisdictions.
+We have over 120 years of experience in the public and private sectors working with federal, state, tribal, and local government agencies and jurisdictions.
 This experience has proved invaluable to our clients as they formulate their business strategies and finalize their plans.

 If the region you